LIN-ZeHao/LIN-ZeHao.github.io/_pages/about.md

 I've developed a interest in the Quantitative History and Natural Language Processing(NLP)

 ## RESEARCH EXPERIENCE
-**Whether emotions affect driving behavior?** --------------------Jan.2024 - Present
-Using LSTM and CNN models and Japanese tweet data, I construct daily sentiment indicators at the county level in Japan from 2017-2022.
-Then I combine the sentiment indicators with official traffic accident data from Japan to see if emotions affect driving behavior.

-**Procedural justice and acceptance of inequality** --------------Dec.
+**Procedural justice and preference of redistribution** --------------Dec.
 2023 – Present
-I use word embedding techniques to measure the acceptance of inequality in different countries.
+I use word embedding techniques to measure the preference of redistribution in different countries.
 Then I look at whether millionaires’ wealth is perceived to be just in those countries by looking at their backgrounds and industries.
-This paper mainly examines the causal relationship between procedural justice and acceptance of inequality.
+This paper mainly examines the causal relationship between procedural justice and preference of redistribution.

 **Income and expenditure of different classes in the Republic of China in the 1930s**  ---------
 Jul.
 2021 –Jun.
 2022